 1966 – 1976

-A red and blue icon imitating a Greek letter was located on the left.
-On the right, there was a black inscription “DELTA AIR LINES.”
+On the left was a red and blue badge imitating a Greek letter.
+On the right was the black inscription “DELTA AIR LINES.”

 1976

-In honor of the bicentennial of the United States, the company decorated the aircraft with the Widget logo, which was stylized as the American flag.
-Above was the phrase “DELTA AIR LINES” in the form of an arch, and below was the phrase “WE THE PEOPLE 1776 1976”.
+The company decorated the aircraft with the Widget logo, stylized as an American flag to commemorate the United States bicentennial.
+Above was the inscription “DELTA AIR LINES” as an arch, and below was the phrase “WE THE PEOPLE 1776 1976.”
 All elements were drawn in a white circle with a dark blue border.

 1985 – 1987

 In the mid-1980s, the airline used a light blue rectangular emblem.
 The name Delta Air Lines was written diagonally in a white handwritten script.
-And the Widget was located in the lower right corner.
+The widget was located in the lower right corner.

 1987 – 1995

-The 1959 logo returned.
-Designers pointed the triangle up and chose a new italic serif typeface for the word DELTA.
+The 1959 logo is back.
+The designers pointed the triangle upwards and chose a new italicized serif font for the word DELTA.

 1993 – 1995